OpenWaterFoundation/cdss-app-snodas-tools/doc-dev-mkdocs-project/docs/deployed-env/task-scheduler.md

 # Task Scheduler Overview

-Task Scheduler is a Windows application allowing a user to automatically run programs on a timed schedule.
-This application is beneficial to the SNODAS tools because new SNODAS data must be downloaded and processed everyday.
+Task Scheduler is a Windows application allowing a program to automatically run on a timed schedule.
+This application is beneficial to the SNODAS Tools because new SNODAS data must be downloaded and processed daily.

 The ```SNODASDaily_Automated.py```
 script is designed to be programmed on a timed schedule.
-It will download the current day's SNODAS data from the SNODAS FTP site and export the daily zonal statistics in the [processedData](../software-design/file-structure.md#snodastools92processeddata92) folder on the local computer.
+It will download the current day's SNODAS data from the SNODAS FTP site and export the daily zonal snowpack statistics in the [processedData](../software-design/file-structure.md#snodastools92processeddata92) folder on the local computer.

 For information on the data processing steps of ```SNODASDaily_Automated.py```, refer to the [Processing Workflow](../software-design/overview.md#processing-workflow) section.
 For information on the SNODAS FTP site, refer to the